dotnet-outdated/dotnet-outdated/README.md

 You can also specify how many levels deep it should analyze transitive dependencies with the `-td|--transitive-depth` option.
 You can pass an integer value for this option (the default value is `1`).

 **Be careful with these options!**.
 If you try and analyze dependencies too many levels deep, the analysis can take a very long time.

+## Failing when updates are available

+**dotnet-outdated** can be easily incorporated into your build process.
+You can optionally enable a non-zero return code when updates are found to make failing a build easy to configure.
+To enable this option you can pass the `-f|--fail-on-updates` option.

 ## Auto-references